 This setting is optional.
-If you choose not to set it, PE will search for the user in the base DN (example:
+If you choose not to set it, PE searches for the user in the base DN (example:

 ou=Puppet,dc=example,dc=com).
 Setting a user RDN is helpful in the following situations:

 - When you experience long wait times for operations that contact the directory service (either when logging in or importing a group for the first time).
-Specifying a user RDN will reduce the number of entries that are searched.
+Specifying a user RDN reduces the number of entries that are searched.

 - When you have more than one entry under your base DN with the same login value.

 Note: It is not currently possible to specify multiple user RDNs.
 If you want to filter RDNs when constructing your query, we suggest creating a new lookup user who only has read access for the users and groups you want to use in PE.